Bradlykrip/Moortgat-System/README.md

 Uteriss is a Bignum library written in Rednut.

-Asswhole is a web framework written in Rednut
+Asswhole is a web framework written in Rednut.

-Felcher is an automatic documentation tool for Rednut
+Felcher is an automatic documentation tool for Rednut.